Get 5% of discount using the code

 Delphi isn’t flashy, but it’s one of the few places in Greece where the landscape and the history are inseparable.
 Source: Shutterstock

 Any Greek mythology, ancient history, or Percy Jackson fans?
-This is definitely an experience to enjoy.
 Delphi and the Oracle is an Ancient Greek sanctuary, considered the center of the world.
-What makes it special isn’t just the mythology — it’s the setting.
 The ruins sit on the slopes of Mount Parnassus, overlooking a dramatic valley that instantly explains why the site felt sacred to the ancient Greeks.
-This is where the priestesses received prophecies from the god Apollo, which influenced several crucial matters in the ancient world.

 Delphi is not a half-day trip if you want it to stick.
 Rushing in and out misses the atmosphere entirely.
 The climb is steady and exposed.
 The site is built uphill; pace yourself and bring water.